-Based on the data collected, the Washington Student Achievement Council, in collaboration with partners represented in the Academic Credit for Prior Learning Workgroup, prepares an annual report outlining the progress made toward the state goals.
-WSAC sends this report to the Legislature by December 31 of each year.
+Based on the data collected, the Washington Student Achievement Council, in collaboration with partners represented in the Academic Credit for Prior Learning Workgroup, prepares an annual report outlining the progress made toward the state's goals.
+WSAC submits this report to the Legislature by December 31 of each year.